ZH0555/PMAI-Group-5/README.md

 ### Note about Task2.ipynb

 Task 2 models were trained and tested using a Google Colab GPU.
-The notebook automatically deduces whether a GPU is available using the 'torch.device' object.
-If you are going to train on a GPU check the 'num_workers' constructor argument when using DataLoader as it varies between GPU or CPU.
+The notebook automatically detects whether a GPU is available using the 'torch.device' object.
+If you are going to train on a GPU check the 'num_workers' constructor argument when using DataLoader and choose its value carefully as it may cause an error.
 Any other issues are down to CPU or GPU specific matters.

 ## Running the Code